achalneupane/achalneupane/content/authors/admin/_index.md

 Recently, I have studied the effects of hypovirulence-associated DNA virus 1(SsHADV-1) and Sclerotinia sclerotiorum hypovirus 2 Lactuca (SsHV2L) on white mold fungus pathogen *Sclerotinia sclerotiorum* using small RNAseq and RNAseq data.
 Over the years, I have worked on human (Cancer), plants, insects, fungal and viral genome datasets.

-During my graduate studies, I had taken several "data-heavy" courses in Statistics and Computer science (besides Biological science) which fueled my interest in Data Science.
+Since the beginning my graduate program, I have taken several “data-heavy” graduate level courses from Statistics and Computer Science departments in order to develop my skills for big-data analysis, algorithm development, and scientific computing, including analysis of biological data.
+Additionally, I have been writing computer programs in R, python, Perl, JavaScript, and also have been working on Linux/Unix system with extensive use of shell (bash) and PBS scripts for nearly 10 years of my research career.
 I am interested in big data analysis, algorithm development, scientific computing, including analysis of biological (NGS)/non-biological datasets.

 **Graduate level courses in Statistics and Computer science:**
 [View](<pdf_html/CS_and_Stat.html>)